chrisleader/search-reddit/README.md

 # Search Reddit

 ## Overview
 Search Reddit provides a simple interface for exploring Reddit.
-You can view a continously deployed version of this project [on Netlify here](https://searchreddit.netlify.app).
+You can view a continuously deployed version of this project [on Netlify here](https://searchreddit.netlify.app).

 ## Features
 * Search any Reddit topic and view the top 25 results